Naman-Pal/SIHMON/ceng355report.md

 #### Sensor Data Management
 The Realtime Database offers a highly efficient platform for handling the live sensor data stream.
 Each sensor's data is nested under a 'sensor' key, ensuring an organized and scalable data model.
 #### Record Retention and Cloud Functions
-Sensor records are retained in the Firestore database for a period of 7 days.
+Sensor records are retained in the Firestore database for 7 days.
 This duration is programmatically managed using Firebase Cloud Functions, which also facilitate the transfer of real-time readings from the Realtime Database to Firestore.
 The functions include:

 - **createDailyRecord**: Initializes a new record for daily data capture.